hphelion/documentation/moonshot/prepare.glossary.md

 ###Token### {#Token}
 :    An arbitrary bit of text that is used to access resources.
 Each token has a scope which describes which resources are accessible with it.

+###Topology and Orchestration Specification for Cloud Applications (TOSCA).
+:    A framework used to build cloud topologies.
+For more, see the <a href="http://docs.oasis-open.org/tosca/TOSCA/v1.0/os/TOSCA-v1.0-os.html" target="tosca">TOSCA Specification</a>.

 ## U